guocheng-feng/Consensus-Reference/README.md

 ## Q1: What is Agenda Building Theory?

+### 1.1 Basic Concept of Agenda Building
+1. (2013 The Handbook of Communication and Corporate Reputation) **Agenda-Building and Agenda-Setting Theory: Which Companies We Think About and How We Think About Them.** _Ragas, M_. [[web](https://onlinelibrary.wiley.com/doi/abs/10.1002/9781118335529.ch15)]

-### 1.1 Applications in socio-political communications
+### 1.2 Applications in socio-political communications

 1. (2020 Journal of Public Relations Research) **President Trump vs. CEOs: a comparison of presidential and corporate agenda building.** _Lan, X., Tarasevich, S., Proverbs, P., Myslik, B., & Kiousis_. [[web](https://www.tandfonline.com/doi/full/10.1080/1062726X.2020.1719494)]